bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 followed by one or more [`ConfirmMessage`](https://github.com/bloomberg/blazingmq/blob/e3ddd4fdc8e024e3abff96aa91555f042ce4e565/src/groups/bmq/bmqp/bmqp_protocol.h#L2387)s.

-Note that unlinke PUT and PUSH events, there is only one `ConfirmHeader` in a CONFIRM event, irrespective of the number of `ConfirmMessage`s.
+Note that unlike PUT and PUSH events, there is only one `ConfirmHeader` in a CONFIRM event, irrespective of the number of `ConfirmMessage`s.

 Let's go over various fields in a `ConfirmHeader`: